josholiv/josholiv/README.md

 ## 👀 I’m interested in
 how brain function, brain structure, and memory interact—and how these relationships evolve across the human lifespan.

-🌱\
-I’m currently learning web development and Spanish, while continuing to explore neuroimaging, data visualization, and cognitive neuroscience.

-💞️\
+## 🌱 I’m currently learning
+- web development
+- Spanish

+## 💞️ I’m looking to collaborate
+on projects related to
+- memory,
+- aging,
+- fMRI analysis, and
+- cognitive neuroscience,
-I’m looking to collaborate on projects related to memory, aging, fMRI analysis, and cognitive neuroscience—especially ones that integrate R, MATLAB, or Python.
+especially projects that integrate R, MATLAB, or Python.

-📫\
-How to reach me: You can find me at [josholivier.com](https://josholivier.com) or reach out via [LinkedIn](https://www.linkedin.com/in/joshua-olivier/)
+## 📫 How to reach me:
+Check out my personal portfolio site and blog at [josholivier.com](https://josholivier.com) or reach out via [LinkedIn](https://www.linkedin.com/in/joshua-olivier/) or [Bluesky](https://bsky.app/profile/josholivier.bsky.social).

-😄\
+## 😄 Pronouns:
-Pronouns: he/him
+he/him

-⚡\
+## ⚡ Fun fact
-Fun fact: I lived in northern Brazil for two years, where I fell in love with açaí, tacacá, tambaqui—and learned Portuguese!
+I lived in northern Brazil for two years, where I fell in love with açaí, tacacá, tambaqui—and learned Portuguese!

 I also enjoy
 - triathlons,
 - chess,
 - 3D printing,
-- yoyos, and
+- yoyo tricks, and
-- tereré 🧉!
+- drinking tereré 🧉!

 Thanks for stopping by!